kongware/ftor/README.md

     at Object.apply (<anonymous>:1680:22)
     at <anonymous>:1:1
 ```
-Please not that both clarity and pretty printing of error messages is quite bugy right now and will be revised any time soon.
+Please not that both error messages themselves and their pretty printing is quite bad at the moment and will be revised any time soon.

 ### Strict Function Call Arity